FelipeFeitosaDev/timer-dracula/README.md

 Basically it's a timer with thres buttons (start,pause and reset):

+- the buttons gets pink when mouse over.
+- the timer gets pink when pause.
 - condicionals with one event.listener.
-- object Date with localeTimeString method
+- object Date with localeTimeString method.
-- setInterval and clearInterval
+- setInterval and clearInterval.

 ## How to use